 Sophie Tukukino

-Sophie Tukukino is a descendant of Ngāti Tamaterā, Rongomaiwahine and Ngāti Kahungunu.
-She is Kaiwhanake at Ngā Kura ā Iwi o Aotearoa (NKAI) and was Tumuaki of Te Kura Māori o Porirua since its establishment in 2001 up to 2021.
-She has mentored new and aspiring tumuaki, and has designed and implemented successful bilingual and immersion programmes in wānanga, kura ā iwi and general stream schools.
-Sophie is an active member of NKAI and has served on a number of boards and committees, including Te Akatea (New Zealand Māori Principals' Association), the New Zealand Educational Institute (NZEI Te Riu Roa) and Ngā Manu Kōrero regional and national committees.
+Sophie Tukukino is of Ngāti Tamaterā, Rongomaiwahine, and Ngāti Kahungunu descent.
+Sophie is a member of the Professional Advisory Group representing Ngā Kura ā Iwi o Aotearoa (NKAI), where she holds the position of Pou Whanake | Technical Director.
+Sophie was formerly Tumuaki of Te Kura Māori o Porirua since its establishment in 2001 up to 2021.
+She has mentored new and aspiring tumuaki and has designed and implemented successful bilingual and immersion programmes in wānanga, kura ā iwi, and general stream schools.
+Sophie is an active member of NKAI and has served on a number of boards and committees, including Te Akatea (New Zealand Māori Principals' Association), the New Zealand Educational Institute (NZEI Te Riu Roa), and Ngā Manu Kōrero regional and national committees.